-COVID-19 and Influenza Vaccine Information
+COVID-19 Vaccine Information

 All Australians over five years of age will be offered a COVID-19 vaccine.
 The vaccines are not ‘live’ which means they do not carry any active part of the virus.
 We believe it will be an important vaccine for our patients to have.
 Below we have provided links to resources from the Australian Government, Department of Health, and Medicine/Vaccine advisory boards.
-We will endeavor to update our website regularly to reflect the most up to date information.
+We will endeavour to update our website regularly to reflect the most up to date information.
 Your GP will be helpful in providing advice regarding the vaccine.

-- All adults aged 65 years and over
+• All other adults aged 18—64 years

 Information resources